Nebukam/PCGExtendedToolkit/_sources/nodes/misc/misc-discard-points-by-count.md

 | Min Point Count      | If enabled, does not output data with a point count smaller than the specified amount.  |
 | Max Point Count      | If enabled, does not output data with a point count larger than the specified amount. |

+---
+# Inputs
+## In
+Any number of point datasets.

+---
+# Outputs
+## Out
+Inputs that passed the filter.
+*Reminder that empty inputs will be ignored & pruned*.